openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [LinuxUSER&Developer/Jon Masters: The kernel column #86](http://www.linuxuser.co.uk/opinion/the-kernel-column-86/)

 "This article originally appeared in issue 86 of Linux User & Developer.
-Linux User & Developer, one of the nationâ€™s favourite Linux and Open Source publications, is now part of the award winning Imagine Publishing family.
-Readers can subscribe and save more than 30% and receive our money back guarantee â€“ click here to find out more.
-Last month saw the release of the final 2.6.33 Linux kernel, following several months of development (and some last-minute patches â€“ including the network namespace bug this author discovered and wrote about in the previous month).
-In his release announcement, Linus Torvalds specifically drew attention to newly added support for Nvidia graphics acceleration through the â€˜upstreamingâ€™ (a colloquial term for inclusion of code in the official kernel) of the Nouveau 3D graphics driver, as well as the final upstreaming of the DRBD â€˜Distributed Replicated Block Deviceâ€™ driver that has existed for years in a separate project (and has been shipped by at least one enterprise Linux)."
+Linux User & Developer, one of the nation’s favourite Linux and Open Source publications, is now part of the award winning Imagine Publishing family.
+Readers can subscribe and save more than 30% and receive our money back guarantee – click here to find out more.
+Last month saw the release of the final 2.6.33 Linux kernel, following several months of development (and some last-minute patches – including the network namespace bug this author discovered and wrote about in the previous month).
+In his release announcement, Linus Torvalds specifically drew attention to newly added support for Nvidia graphics acceleration through the ‘upstreaming’ (a colloquial term for inclusion of code in the official kernel) of the Nouveau 3D graphics driver, as well as the final upstreaming of the DRBD ‘Distributed Replicated Block Device’ driver that has existed for years in a separate project (and has been shipped by at least one enterprise Linux)."

 ####  [Rares Aioanai: Kernel Review with openSUSE Flavor (Week18)](http://lizards.opensuse.org/2010/05/08/guest-blog-rares-aioanai-gives-a-kernel-review-week-18/)